 An April 2014 Centers for Disease Control and Prevention (CDC) study documented a dramatic increase in e-cigarette-related calls to poison centers.
 From September 2010 to February 2014, the number of monthly calls to poison centers involving e-cigarette liquids containing nicotine rose from one to 215.
 More than half of the calls involved young children under the age of 5, and 42 percent of the calls involved people age 20 and older.

 The nicotine-infused liquid is what makes e-cigarettes poisonous, and a person can be poisoned in three ways: by ingestion, inhalation, or absorption through the skin or eyes.
-E-cigarette liquids pose a threat to small children because they are not required to be childproof, and they come in candy and fruit flavors that are appealing to children.
+E-cigarette liquids pose a threat to small children because they come in candy and fruit flavors that are appealing to children.